reunanen/devday2013-predictive-analytics-hands-on/README.md

 Dev Day 2013: Predictive Analytics Hands-on session
 ===================================================

+Predictive analytics is one of the hottest topics in tech business at the moment.
+This session gives a practical overview to solve an analytics problem.
+You will get a feeling of predictive modelling by exploring data, seeing a mathematical problem formulation, and implementing the solution having a focus on the latter one.
+No previous knowledge with analytics is assumed, only curiosity and creativity with some programming skills are needed.

 If possible, please prepare for this session by downloading the virtual machine or the relevant libraries *beforehand*.
 (See section "Getting ready" below.)

 It is a good idea to pair up for this session.
 If you are not familiar with Python, it is recommended that you find someone who is.